Sweet Dog

 Apply pressure if it's bleeding

-Press firmly for a few minutes with a clean cloth or some dressings, without letting go.
-If the blood soaks through, add a layer on top without removing the first.
+With a clean cloth or dressings, press firmly for at least three minutes without letting go to "take a look": you'd break up the clot that is forming.
+If blood soaks through, add another layer on top without removing the first.

 4